h4rvey-g/ob-Notes/USMLE/Blood/Sickle cell disease.md

 	- Severe symptomatic anemia
 	- History of severe and/or recurrent acute chest syndrome
 #### Mechanism of action
-Stimulation of erythropoiesis and increased fetal hemoglobin
+Stimulation of erythropoiesis and increased fetal [[Hemoglobin variants|hemoglobin]]

 ---